Joe-Collins-1986/Hangman/README.md

    ---

    #### Score decrease
-   If the user does not guess the word in 10 attempts then their score will reduce by 5 points.
+   If the user does not guess the word in 10 attempts, then their score will reduce by 5 points.
 This has the potential to take the users overall score into a negative figure.

    ![Start of game](assets/readme-assets/features/score/lose-5-points.png)
    <br>